I find privacy policies boring and difficult to read. And I doubt most of them would survive any competent legal challenge.

 🔍 Collecting personal information

-I collect minimal personal information via the following web forms:
+I collect minimal personal information via the following web forms, so that I can communicate with you.:

 I don’t sell, trade or share your personally identifiable information, and you’re able to unsubscribe from my communications at any time.